scraggo/karabiner-configurator/README.md

 The majority of the files in the `my-config` directory utilize `karabiner.ts` to create simple modifications.
 Taking a look at `my-config/simple.ts` might be a good place to start.

 The `my-config/myconfig.ts` file uses what's in the `utils` directory to finalize modifications.
-Here's a sample that writes `caps_lock` to `escape`, my preferred function key assignments, and a complex modification that runs the karabiner cli to switch a profile:
+Here's a reduced sample that writes `caps_lock` to `escape`, my preferred function key assignments, and a complex modification that runs the karabiner cli to switch a profile:

 ```ts
 import { toComplexProfile, toSimpleProfile } from '../utils/kts-wrappers';